Associahedra minimize $f$-vectors of secondary polytopes of planar point sets: The number of regular triangulations

 where $a_i$ and $a_j$ are two consecutive points with non-negative signature along $L$.
 For the purpose of this definition, $B=P_{a_0}$ and $C=P_{a_s}=P_{n-2}$ are considered non-negative points in $\sigma$, so that the first negative interval starts at $0$ and the last one ends at $n-2$.
-We call length of a negative interval its number of negative points, that is, the cardinality of $[i,j] \cap \sigma^-$.
-A negative interval of length $l$ has $l+2$ points, where the two extra points are the end-points $i$ and $j$.
+We call \emph{length} of a negative interval its number of negative points, that is, the cardinality of $[i,j] \cap \sigma^-$.
+A negative interval of length $l$ has $l+2$ points, the $l$ negative ones plus its two end-points $i$ and $j$.

 Observe that each negative interval corresponds to a maximal concave (as seen from $A$) chain in $L$.
 Here we call a chain $P_{a_i}\dots P_{a_j}$ in $L$ concave if for each intermediate point $P_{a_k}$ in the chain we have that $P_{a_k}$ is inside the triangle $AP_{a_{k-1}}P_{a_{k+1}}$ or, equivalently, if $L$ bends downwards at $P_{ak}$.
 Being maximal implies that $P_{a_i}$ and $P_{a_j}$ are non-negative while the rest of the points in the chain are negative, and the negative interval corresponding to the chain is